mahouboy23/IB-notes/web app.md

 ### 3. **Class Management:**

 - **Functionality:**
-    - List of classes for 11th and 12th grade.
+    - List of students for 11th and 12th grade.
     - Access to specific class details.
+    - Levels chosen (HL)
+    - shows the subject (for each teacher user shows there subject)
 - **Structure:**
     - Class list component displaying classes.
-    - Clickable links to access individual class details.
+    - Clickable links to access individual class details (simple details like age and stuf).

 ### 4. **Teacher Interface:**